The quaternionic KP hierarchy and conformally immersed 2-tori in the 4-sphere: The QKP hierarchy.

 \subsection{The Grassmannian class of solutions.}

-Following Segal \& Wilson \cite{SegW} we can construct an infinite dimensional Grassmannian $Gr(\H)$ whose points essentially parameterise the set of all formal Baker functions which actually converge for $|\zeta|=1$.
-It is well-known that for the two component KP hierarchy this class of solutions can be studied using a Grassmannian $Gr(\C^2)$ of subspaces of the Hilbert space $H=L^2(S^1,\C^2)$.
-Indeed, the equations ``linearise'' on this space: they correspond to the flows of an abelian group action.
-Since the QKP hierarchy is a real form of two component KP, we should obtain it by imposing a reality condition: this can be achieved by fixing a left $\H$ action on $H$ for which $j$ acts conjugate linearly.
+Following Segal and Wilson \cite{SegW} we can construct an infinite dimensional Grassmannian $Gr(\H)$ whose points essentially parameterise the set of all formal Baker functions which actually converge for $|\zeta|=1$.
+It is well-known that for the two component KP hierarchy this class of solutions ``linearise'' on a Grassmannian $Gr(\C^2)$ of subspaces of the Hilbert space $H=L^2(S^1,\C^2)$.
+The QKP hierarchy is a real form of two component KP obtained by imposing a reality condition: this is achieved by fixing a left $\H$ action on $H$ for which $j$ acts conjugate linearly.

 The quickest way to do this is to realise $H$ as $L^2(S^1,\H)$.
 We view $\H$ as having two complex structures: the first arises from left multiplication by $i\in\H$, the second comes from right multiplication by $i$.
 These structures are inherited by any space of $\H$-valued functions.
 We view $H$ as a complex vector space with respect to the first complex structure.
 Then it has the Hermitian inner product